Entanglement Dynamics of Noisy Random Circuits: Probabilistic trace setup

-We note that area law in the new setup \reffig{fig-data}(a) implies area law in the previous setup \reffig{fig-circuits}(a) for any convex entanglement measure\footnote{Neither the mutual information nor the log-negativity is convex.
-However, for stabilizer states, we have a structure theorem \cite{bravyi2006ghz} which implies log-negativity equals the squashed entanglement \cite{tucci2002entanglement}, the latter being a nice convex measure for quantum entanglement.} $\mathcal{M}$.
-This is because a trajectory $\rho_1$ in the original setup \refeq{eq-channelprime} can be obtained by averaging trajectories $\rho_2$ in the new setup over the appearance of traces (the unitaries are fixed): $\rho_1=\mathbb{E}_{\text{trace}}(\rho_2)$.
-Hence $\mathbb{E}\mathcal{M}(\rho_1)\leq \mathbb{E}\mathbb{E}_{\text{trace}}[\mathcal{M}(\rho_2)]=\mathbb{E}[\mathcal{M}(\rho_2)]$ due to the convexity of $\mathcal{M}$.
+We note that area law in the probabilistic trace setup implies area law in the previous random channel setup for any convex entanglement measure $\mathcal{M}$ due to \refeq{eq-convex}.
+While neither the mutual information nor the log-negativity (what we plotted) is convex, the negativity itself is convex.
+Moreover, for stabilizer states, the structure theorem \cite{bravyi2006ghz} implies that the log-negativity equals the squashed entanglement \cite{tucci2002entanglement}, the latter being a nice convex entanglement measure for general states.